 In the video, you’ll see the comma head that we have here at Tapemark.

-While the comma head is in operation, your coding substrate comes through the bottom.
-Once in motion, it passes through a coding trough, which is holding your blend.
+While the comma head is in operation, your coating substrate comes through the bottom.
+Once in motion, it passes through a coating trough, which is holding your blend.
 The blend is then pulled up to the middle where it contacts the comma head.
 During contact, the comma head meters the blend to the pre-determined thickness.

 Comma Coating Advantages

 The primary benefit of this method is that it's fairly intuitive in its operation.
-The coding substrate meets very little resistance as it moves through the machine.
-The coding thickness is controlled by simply moving the comma head up and down.
+The coating substrate meets very little resistance as it moves through the machine.
+The coating thickness is controlled by simply moving the comma head up and down.
 All said, the comma coating machine makes for relatively simple setup.

 Comma Coating Disadvantages